Aparsa40/Css-Grid-Project/README.md

 # Css-Grid-Project

-This site is written using HTML, CSS, JavaScript, Emmet , Bootstrap and Css Grid.
-It is fully responsive and can be connected to a database.
+This is a small demo site showcasing CSS Grid, responsive layouts, and simple interactive UI (sidebar, navbar).
+It includes HTML, CSS, and vanilla JavaScript.